Forests in the EU’s biodiversity policy

 EU Nature Restoration Regulation

 With respect to forests, the most important habitat types included in the Habitats Directive with a large surface area in Finland are Western Taïga, herb-rich forests, forests on or connected to glaciofluvial eskers, and bog woodlands.
 These habitat types in commercial forests are studied in the Luodsi project funded by the Ministry of Agriculture and Forestry.
+The forest-related objectives of the Regulation, especially forest indicators, have been discussed in THE EEVA project funded by the Ministry of Agriculture and Forestry.

 Definition, mapping, monitoring and strict protection of primary and old-growth forests